 02 What is your philosophy towards your work?

 Give me a target and I will do everything in my power to hit it.

-target so a team can work towards it in the most direct and efficient way.
+team can work towards it in the most direct and efficient way.

 Good work arises from clarity and conscientiousness.

 I've never really had an issue with criticism when it comes to art and design.

 I want to produce the best creation/outcome possible and any input that can help me get there is welcome.